 I had not.

 I went back to her.
 She said she was still trying to pay and that there was nothing to worry about.
 I showed the scanner again.
-This went on for a few minutes.
+This went on for two minutes.
 Finally, she called her mother and said, “Mom, I do not have money.
 I am sending a QR.
 Can you send fifty rupees?”

 Her mother paid.